djeada/FullScreen-Pencil-Draw/README.md

 FullScreen Pencil Draw is a simple yet powerful application built with C++ and the Qt6 framework.
 Designed as a demonstration of creating a graphic editor using Qt6, this app allows users to draw on a full-screen canvas with customizable tools and export their creations effortlessly.

+## Screenshots

+TODO:

+*Include screenshots of the application here to showcase the UI and features.*

 ## Features

 - Adjust the thickness and color of your brush to suit your drawing style.